 The Audit Committee appoints our independent registered public accounting firm, subject to ratification by our stockholders, reviews the plan for and the results of the independent audit, approves the fees of our independent registered public accounting firm, reviews with management and the independent registered public accounting firm our quarterly and annual financial statements and our internal accounting, financial and disclosure controls, reviews and approves transactions between LivePerson and its officers, directors and affiliates and performs other duties and responsibilities as set forth in a charter approved by the Board of Directors.
 The members of the Audit Committee are Mr. Berns, Mr. Gill and Mr. Lavan (Chair).
 Each member of the Audit Committee is independent, as independence is defined for purposes of Audit Committee membership by the listing standards of Nasdaq and the applicable rules and regulations of the Securities and Exchange Commission ("SEC").
-The Audit Committee held six meetings during the 2006 Fiscal Year and also acted by unanimous written consent.
+The Audit Committee held five meetings during the 2007 Fiscal Year.